 - LLM: talented law graduates with an interest in working in the field of international human rights and criminal justice/agencies

 - MA: talented graduates in a related discipline (e.g. politics, international relations etc.) with an interest in working in the field of international human rights and criminal justice/agencies

 The Human Rights in Criminal Justice (Online) programme is open to law and non-law applicants.
 Applicants with a law degree such as LL.B., B.C.L., J.D. should apply for the LL.M. programme, and all other non-law applicants should apply for the MA programme.
 The programme structure and methods of assessment are the same for both LLM and MA students.

-This degree can is a fully online programme.
-Students complete the programme complete the programme over a 24-month period by taking two modules in both the autumn and spring semesters of each year, before completing a dissertation in the summer semester of the second year.
+This degree is a fully online programme.
+Students complete the programme over a 24-month period by taking two modules in both the autumn and spring semesters of each year, before completing a dissertation in the summer semester of the second year.
 The module selection for each semester will be by agreement with the Course Director.

 The topic for a student’s dissertation is determined during the spring semester, supervised by a faculty member, and submitted at the end of the summer semester.

 |Year 1 Autumn||Year 1 Spring (Two Elective Modules)||Year 1 Summer|